KESHAV-26-2004/laundry_ai_bot/README.md

 ---

 📎 Related Repo

 👉 Laundry App GitHub:
 https://github.com/KESHAV-26-2004/laundry-app

 ---

 👨‍💻 Developed By

 Keshav Verma
 Bennett University | BTech CSE
-GitHub

 📜 License

-This project and model are developed entirely by me.
+This project and model are trained entirely by me.

 You’re welcome to learn from or extend it, but please don't redistribute the model without permission.